How To Tell If You Are An Emotional Hostage And What To Do About It

 \Being an emotional hostage can be a traumatic experience.
 People can develop healthy bonds even after enduring such stress, but it is also possible that there is no healthy relationship possible with them.

-How do I avoid becoming an emotional hostage?
+How to tell if you are an emotional hostage and how do you avoid becoming an emotional hostage?

 There are a few general guidelines for avoiding emotionally fraught relationships.
 These can help you navigate interactions in general, but especially situations where your feelings and ability to act become suppressed.